davidhwyllie/findNeighbour4/README.md

 * Returns multiple sequence alignments.
 * [Detects mixtures of different sequences](https://www.biorxiv.org/content/10.1101/681502v1).
 * Automatically performs clustering to a range of SNV thresholds.
-* Can detect, and appropriately cluster sequences in the presence of, inter-sample mixtures.
-[NOTE: THIS IS BEING UPDATED]
+* Can detect, and appropriately cluster sequences in the presence of, inter-sample mixtures. [experimental feature - do not use in production]
 * Allows queries identifying similar sequences, cluster members, and multisequence alignments with  millisecond response times.
 * Tracks memory usage, logging to database, during routine operation.
 * Allow attachment of arbitrary metadata to each sequence, but the front end for this is not implemented.

 Compared with findNeighbours 2 and 3, it works much faster (>100x faster inserts) and uses about 5% of the RAM.
 This is achieved using using a compiled component, CatWalk, to store and compare sequences.
-The component was developed by Denis Volk in nim, about which more details of this will be provided in the future.  findNeighbour4 also offers the option to use additional optimisations, including using a two stage comparison initially ignoring uncertain ('N') calls.
+The component was developed by Denis Volk (Modernising Medical Microbiology, Oxford) - publication planned.
 It was produced as part of the [Modernising Medical Microbiology](http://modmedmicro.nsms.ox.ac.uk/) initiative, together with [Public Health England](https://www.gov.uk/government/organisations/public-health-england).

 # Front end